nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 3. Carrots
 __________________________________________________________
 There are 4 steps in the list
+Do you want to view step-by-step?
+Type "yes" if so
+yes
+To exit recipe view, type "quit"
+Else, enter any key to continue
 1. chop beef

 2. add potatoes

 3. add carrots

 4. cook 5 minutes

 __________________________________________________________
 ```